hackclub/winter/alhardwarehyde.md

 ## Summary

-As some folks in HQ know, my spouse frequently looses thing, we just found their wallet that has been missing since August.
+As some folks in HQ know, my spouse frequently loses things, we just found their wallet that has been missing since August.
 We have tried a multitude of strategies and this seems like a fun project to get back into hardware having been out of the game for a few years.
 I have no experience with bluetooth programming

 ## Plan